jwl-7/c0de_gr1nd/python_explanations/primitive_multiply.md

 * The algorithm is based off the grade-school method for multiplication, which uses shifting and adding
 * Since we cannot use arithmetical operators, we have to define our own addition function

-Let's take a look at multiplying two binary numbers
+Let's take a look at multiplying two binary numbers using shifts and adds
 <pre><code>
               1 1 0 1
             &times; 1 0 1 1